crosscon/crosscon_soc/README.md

 Continuing.
 ```

-Now the program was executed and if you setup everything correctly, you should see the following on UART
+Now the program was executed and if you setup everything correctly, you should see the following output on UART
 ```
 CROSSCON SoC: Running basic PG test ...
 Trying to read and write to SRAM ...